Blueberry banana bread recipe – double the fruit and double the deliciousness! All the sweet slices will be gone before you know it.

 I know I said I was not prepared to feed my visiting family members the other weekend, but I did plan enough to at least make this bread ahead of time.

-Blueberries are in season, so I’m trying to find ways to use them in everything – smoothies, salads, and now even bread.
+Blueberries are in season, so I’m trying to find ways to use them in everything – smoothies, salads, and now even blueberry bread.
 I just can’t get enough blueberries.

 I LOVED the extra fruit in this bread.
-My recipe added 1 cup of blueberries, but there’s room for you to add even more than that if you wanted extra flavor.
+My recipe added 1 cup of fresh blueberries, but there’s room for you to add even more than that if you wanted extra flavor.